Shuaibu78/Shuaibu78/README.md

 ## 👨‍💻 About Me

-I'm a Software Engineer passionate about building clean, scalable, and user-friendly digital tools — from MVPs to enterprise-grade systems.
-Whether it's backend infrastructure in Go/Node.js or dynamic frontends in React/Next.js, I thrive on solving tough problems and delivering polished experiences.
+I'm a Fullstack Software Engineer passionate about building clean, scalable, and user-friendly digital tools, from MVPs to enterprise-grade systems.
+Whether it's backend infrastructure in Go/Node.js or dynamic frontends in React-Native/React/Next.js, I thrive on solving tough problems and delivering polished experiences.

-- ⚙️ I specialize in **Golang**, **Node.js**, **React**, **Typescript**, and **Next.js**
+- ⚙️ I specialize in **Node.js**, **React**, **React Native**, **Typescript**, **Golang**, and **Next.js**
 - ✍🏽 Author of [**CodeSurge Digest**](https://www.linkedin.com/newsletters/7147723670411530240/) - actionable tips for developers leveling up in both **code** and **career**
 - 🌱 Learning more about systems design, LLMs, and how to build dev tools that scale across teams